Vykolue/Sky-CotL-Archipelago/README.md

 You can play Sky: Children of the Light on any device

 To send a check:
-1. Connect to the Manual Client
+1. Connect to the Manual Client (as described above)
 2. Switch to the "Manual" tab
 3. Find the check you got under "Remaining Locations"
 4. Click it to send it